zama-ai/fhevm/README_COPROCESSOR.md

     make check-all-test-repo
     ```

-4. Verify if the kms signer address is correctly configured.
+4. [Optional] Verify if the kms signer addresses is correctly configured.

    Value in `network-fhe-keys/signerN` should match
    `ADDRESS_KMS_SIGNER_N` in `work_dir/fhevm/.env.example.deployment`.
 If not